wiseman-timelord/Movie_Compact/README.md

    - Generate and download the condensed video summary.

 ## Notation
-- Mention any limitations or issues, such as the need for CUDA for better performance if we decide to add it later.
 - The program is named `Movie Consolidator`, because its intended to compliment `Movie Maker`, as `Movie Maker` has issues with >6 hour clips.

 ## File Structure